 6. Does insurance cover Rothbart Proprioceptive Therapy?

 Rothbart Proprioceptive Therapy is not covered by insurance.
 In some cases, payment plans can be arranged.

 7. What is the process for getting into Rothbart Proprioceptive Therapy?

-Questionnarires will be emailed to you to fill out.
+Questionnaires will be emailed to you to fill out.
 Your answers give Professor/Dr. Rothbart initial information about your chronic pain problem(s).

 An Initial Phone Consultation is then scheduled.
 During your phone consultation with Professor/Dr. Rothbart, he will answer your initial questions about your chronic pain problem(s) and whether he feels that you might have one of the two abnormal foot structures that he treats.

 To know for sure that you do have either a Rothbarts Foot or PreClinical Clubfoot Deformity, you will take specific photos of your body and email them to the doctor.
-Professor/Dr. Rothbart will run a proprietary analyses on these photos, which gives him a wealth of information including: your specific foot structure, its' severity and the possible additional presence of a mixed pattern (cranial trauma, dental and/or visual impairments, etc.).It is only after having run these analyses that Professor/Dr. Rothbart knows with certainty that he can help you and that you are a candidate for his therapy.
+Professor/Dr. Rothbart will run proprietary analyses on these photos, which gives him a wealth of information, including: your specific foot structure, its' severity and the possible additional presence of a mixed pattern (cranial trauma, dental and/or visual impairments, etc.).It is only after having run these analyses that Professor/Dr. Rothbart knows with certainty that he can help you and that you are a candidate for his therapy.